skr0x/skr0x.github.io/_posts/2020-05-07-SLAE-Assignment-4-Reverse-Bits-Encoder.md

 ### Implementation

-The implementation is also very simple, here is the encoder made with Python :
+The implementation is also very simple, here is the encoder part from the Python script :

 ```python
 # Convert the shellcode string into a bytes object